apify/apify-cli/README.md

 Note that the command will store the API token and other sensitive information to `~/.apify`.

-### Push the act to the Apify cloud
+### Push the actor to the Apify cloud

 ```bash
 apify push
 ```

-This command creates a ZIP archive with your project, uploads it to the Apify cloud and builds an act from it.
+This command creates a ZIP archive with your project, uploads it to the Apify cloud and builds an actor from it.

-### Run an act on the Apify cloud
+### Run an actor on the Apify cloud

 ```bash
 apify call
 ```

-Runs the act corresponding to the current directory on the Apify platform.
+Runs the actor corresponding to the current directory on the Apify platform.

 This command can also be used to run other actors, for example: